harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - In the example above, even though at first it looks like `g_x` and `g_y` should have equal value of `5`, `g_x` is given a value `0` because by the time when `initX()` is called, `g_y` is not yet initialized.
 - The ambiguity in the order of variable initialization across a single translation unit is bad enough, it gets even worse across multiple translation units.
 	- Note that non-const global variables are accessible across all translation units.
+	- The ambiguity in the order that objects with static storage duration in different translation units are initialized is often called the **static initialization order fiasco**.

+### Exceptions to the rule
+- There are very few cases where non-const global variables are useful and should be used:
+	- Logging
+	- Utility (e.g. random number generator)
+	- Global state
+- As a rule of thumb, any use of a global variable should meet at least the following two criteria:
+	- There should only ever be one of the thing the variable represents in the program
+	- Its use should be ubiquitous throughout the program
 -